john-morsley/terraform-aws-ec2/examples/docker/ReadMe.md

-# Simple EC2
+# Docker EC2

-In this example we will create a simple EC2 instance.
+In this example we will create a simple EC2 instance, complete with Docker.

-What constitutes a simple EC2 instance?
+What constitutes an EC2 instance?

 The assumption here is that this is the minimal EC2 instance possible and therefore consists of: